digst/POC-for-Semantisk-GraphQL/README.md

 This is what powers the construction of JSON-LD contexts at query-time, but directives are also available to GraphQL clients through [introspection](https://spec.graphql.org/October2021/#sec-Introspection), which is a way to query the schema itself using a GraphQL query.
+Since the `@jsonld` directive is non-standard, no GraphQL client currently exists which understands and utilises the metadata it provides, but such client could be considered for future work.

-In addition, the complete GraphQL schema, including all directives, is available in GraphQL Schema Definition Language (SDL) at `/graphql/schema.graphql`, although this is non-standard.
+In addition, the complete GraphQL schema, including all directives, is available in GraphQL Schema Definition Language (SDL) at `/graphql/schema.graphql`.

 ### Fallback Types